1. Stopped By The Police On The Street, Now What?

 You only have to give the police your property to be searched if they hold a warrant.
 Your right to privacy is protected by the Constitution.

 However, you can consent to hand over your information or to a search.
 Be very careful when consenting to hand over your information.
-If you consent to hand over your password, make sure you know the reason the police officer is asking for it, and rather unlock your phone for the police officer if he or she needs it.
+If you consent to hand over your password, make sure you know the reason the police officer is asking for it, and rather unlock your phone for the police officer if they need it.
 Perhaps the police officer might want to make a call from your phone in an emergency.
 In this case it would be acceptable, but it is not required and you cannot be expected to hand over your password or unlock your phone for the police.

 Remember, the police are not allowed to use evidence against you if they have obtained it wrongfully.
 They cannot coerce, threaten or force you to give them your details.
 If they do, they will not be allowed to use the evidence in court.
+If you are forced by the police to give them your password then carefully take note of the officer's identifying information and make it clear that you do not consent.

 e.
 What tools can police use to search me?
 What technology?
-(Facial recognition, hidden cameras, finger print searches, etc.)
+(Facial recognition, hidden cameras, finger print searches, etc.)]

 ANSWER: